cecois/eolapp/_posts/2016-03-22-cv-portfolio-digital.md

 </div>
 <div class="col-lg-12 col-md-12 col-sm-12 col-xs-12 pw-left" style="">
 <p>
-Another instance where more became less (became more) is my conversion of an old <a href="https://wordpress.org">WordPress</a> blog into a <a href="http://map.milleria.org">more svelte and muuuuch faster Jekyll+Leaflet coupling</a>.
+Another instance where more became less (became more) is my conversion of an old <a href="https://wordpress.org">WordPress</a> blog into a <a href="http://spatialtrack.milleria.org">more svelte and muuuuch faster Jekyll+Leaflet coupling</a>.
 None of the map plugins for WordPress ever gave enough map, always felt like afterthoughts.
 When web applications force primary content into little side boxes -- especially map content -- it drives me crazy.
 Using a custom Leaflet+Jekyll pairing again allows a user to engage the blog copy normally but also allows them to immerse themselves into a full-frame map and access primary content that way, too.
-This site also runs on an <a href="http://openshift.redhat.com">OpenShift</a> instance.
-More about its guts <a href="http://map.milleria.org/this/">at itself</a>.
+More about its guts <a href="http://spatialtrack.milleria.org/this/">at itself</a>.
 That's a syntactically-legitimate sentence, right?
 </p>
 </div>
 </div> <!-- ******************************* /INSTANCE -->